jpal91/checkly-nextjs-example/README.md

 1. A preview build is initiated via `vercel build`.
 2. The preview is deployed and the output value is the new preview's url that we will use as the `ENVIRONMENT_URL` to test with Checkly.
-3. We initiate the check, adding environment variables from `.env.local`
+3. We initiate the check, adding the new `ENVIRONMENT_URL` as an argument.
 4. If the test fails, we stop immediately.
 Since this is just a preview build, we don't have to worry about rolling anything back.
 5. If successful, we promote the build to production, and deploy our checks to Checkly.